zefuirusu/autk/README.md

 ### 1.2 Key Traits
 1. To perform audit procedures quickly.
 2. To enjoy your auditing work.
-3. To benefit to the People.
+3. To make benefit for the People.
 ## 2. Deployment
 ### 2.1 Requirements
 ```json